ab12gu/technical-notes/docs/misc/animals/cat-sitting.md

 - She will drink out of kiran's water bowl, so no need for separate bowls of water
 - Leave water out at all times

+## Treats

+- I don't give her treats
+    - but wouldn't hurt if you did
+- Feel free to buy some and treat her!
+    - I'll pay you back
+- Unsure what she likes the best
+    - seems she likes the goyogurt type tubes, but kinda annoying to feed that to her

 ## Outside

 - I take her out to events if all doors are closed
 - And take her outside with a harness and leash
     - but don't walk her, just the harness and leash on if sitting in grass together
 - but you don't need to do any of this
+- She is scared of loud/big trucks so she will try to go on your shoulder when they pass

 ## Tricks and Commands